databendlabs/databend/docs/doc/13-monitor/sentry.md

 Follow the [Deployment Guide](https://databend.rs/doc/deploy) to deploy Databend.

 You're all set now.
-Check the pages on Sentry for alerts and performce information.
+Check the pages on Sentry for alerts and performance information.

 ![Alt text](../../public/img/tracing/sentry-done.png)